 Unless your engagement ring is elastic, you have to live with the ring-spinning freely on your finger.
 It is a typical problem without a perfect solution.

 There are also prosthetic shanks that open and close, such as FingerMate or SureFit.
 They have limited use because of the high cost and short life span.
-Prosthetic shanks have a concealed movement making them bulky and incomparable with high-end, delicate jewelry.
+In addition, prosthetic shanks have a concealed movement making them bulky and incomparable with high-end, delicate jewelry.

-When we measure your finger, we account for seasonal or even daily changes, because the size varies with weather, diet, or medical conditions.
-Air temperature, humidity, atmospheric pressure, seasonal changes (up in summer, down in winter), hours (up in the morning, down at night), childbirth, and feminine cycle all have some effect on the size, sometimes very severe.
+We account for seasonal or even daily changes when measuring a finger because the size varies with weather, diet, or medical conditions.
+Air temperature, humidity, atmospheric pressure, seasonal changes (up in summer, down in winter), hours (up in the morning, down at night), childbirth, and feminine cycle all affect the size, sometimes severely.

-Each measurement is a snapshot of the size on this day, at this time, etc. We need to know how your personal size fluctuates to ensure a proper fit.
+Each measurement is a snapshot of the size on this day, at this time, etc. Therefore, we need to know how your personal size fluctuates to ensure a proper fit.

-Having your finger measured at a jewelry store is not a guarantee of getting the size right.
+A measurement done at a jewelry store does not guarantee the size is correct.
 There are several reasons for that.
 A salesperson might be inexperienced or simply bad at taking measurements.

 When you don’t have a jeweler around to measure your finger, you can wrap a paper strip around the knuckle.
 It’s going to give you a pretty good idea of what your size is.

 Sometimes a plastic cable tie is used to get the measurement done.
-The ring size of an existing ring can be measured with a ring gauge, aka a ring stick.
+The ring size of an existing ring can be measured with a ring gauge or a ring “stick.”